-Sugar content in bamboos also varies with age.
-The starch content in bamboo is lowest during the first year and highest between year 1-3.
-Obviously we don't want to harvest immature bamboos because they didn't complete the process of lignification, they are less strong and usually collapse on drying.
-Bamboo is considered mature between 4 and 7 years, after which they slowly start to deteriorate.
+The sugar content in bamboo also varies with age.
+The starch content is lowest during the first year and highest between year 1-3.
+Obviously we don't want to harvest immature bamboo because it didn't complete the process of lignification, and is therefore less strong and usually collapses on drying.
+Guadua bamboo is considered mature between 4 and 7 years, after which they slowly start to deteriorate.

 Mature Guadua angustifolia culms

-Mature bamboo culms are recognized by the formation of white spots on the culm and lichens (fungi) at the nodes.
-Experienced bamboo growers can even recognize mature bamboo by the sound in the stem when struck with a stone or the back of a machete.
+Bamboo gradually changes from the outside, which allows us to recognize 4 very defined stages: shoots, young stems, mature stems and old stems.
+These mentioned stages can be recognized in the external characteristics of bamboo.
+Experienced bamboo harvesters can even recognize mature bamboo by the sound in the stem when struck with a stone or the back of a machete.

 This is a controversial topic, and many scientists still argue over the truth behind this "peasant knowledge".
 However detailed studies in Colombia show remarkable differences with untreated bamboo, when harvested at specific hours and moon phases.
 The starch content is lowest between waning gibbous and last quarter (between the 6th and 8th day after full moon) due to the higher gravitation of the moon.